OLC-Bioinformatics/ConFindr/docs/usage.md

 - `Sample`: The name of the sample.
 ConFindr will take everything before the first underscore (\_) character to be the name of the sample, as done with samples coming from an Illumina MiSeq.
 - `Genus`: The genus that ConFindr thinks your sample is.
 If ConFindr couldn't figure out what genus your sample is from, this will be NA.
 If multiple genera were found, they will all be listed here, separated by a `:`
-- `NumContamSNVs`: The number of times ConFindr found a kmer that had a mismatch, indicating the potential for multiple alleles of one gene being present.
-Completely clean samples should have a value of 0.
+- `NumContamSNVs`: The number of times ConFindr found sites with more than one base present.
-- `NumUniqueKmers`: The number of unique kmers found by ConFindr for a sample.
-Numbers substantially above the total length of the rMLST genes (~35000 base pairs) can indicate contamination.
 - `ContamStatus`: The most important of all!
 Will read `True` if contamination is present in the sample, and `False` if contamination is not present.
 The result will be `True` if any of the following conditions are met:
 	- 3 or more contaminating SNVs are found.
-	- More than 45000 unique rMLST kmers are found.
 	- There is cross contamination between genera.

+ConFindr will also produce two CSV files for each sample - one called `samplename_contamination.csv`, which shows the contaminating sites, and one called `samplename_rmlst.csv`, which shows ConFindr's guess at which allele is present for each rMLST gene.

 ## Optional Arguments